patchkez/collectd-server/README.md

-# Collect ceph metrics to graphite
+# Dockerized collectd daemon

-This is dockerized version of [collectd-ceph](https://github.com/rochaporto/collectd-ceph).
+This is dockerized version of [collectd](https://collectd.org/) with multiple plugins for monitoring of Linux server.
-You only need docker to run this, ceph to monitor and graphite to store metrics.
+You only need docker to run this (in privileged mode?), and grafana with data source (influxdb) for displaying graphs. i
+Enabled plugins:
+- write_graphite
+- conntrack
+- cpu
+- cpufreq
+- df
+- disk
+- hddtemp
+- ipmi
+- smart
+- interface
+- load
+- memory
+- processes
+- swap
+- tcpconns
+- uptime
+- users
+- virt

 ## Running